dalejbarr/precmeta/README.md

 This repository contains the scripts and raw data corresponding to the following manuscript:

-> Kronmüller, E., & Barr, D. J. (under review).
-Referential precedents in spoken language comprehension: A review and meta-analysis.
-Manuscript under review.
-Draft version, December 31, 2014.
-Retrieved from [https://github.com/dalejbarr/precmeta](../master/docs/precmeta_dist.pdf?raw=true).
+> Kronmüller, E., & Barr, D. J. (2015).
+Referential precedents in spoken language comprehension: A review and meta-analysis. _Journal of Memory and Language_, _83_, 1–19.

-The current version of the manuscript is [precmeta_dist.pdf](../master/docs/precmeta_dist.pdf?raw=true), and the LaTeX source files are in the [docs](../master/docs) subdirectory.
+A preprint version of the manuscript is [precmeta_dist.pdf](../master/docs/precmeta_dist.pdf?raw=true), and the LaTeX source files are in the [docs](../master/docs) subdirectory.

 We reanalyzed data from ten visual-world eyetracking experiments reported in six published articles: